DDPinthucha/CP372-PR-PB-DataAnalytics-BusinessIntelligence/README.md

 ## 🧭 Exploratory Data Analysis (EDA)

 In this section, we explore key patterns in Bangkok's Airbnb market using data visualizations and interactive dashboards.
-Each analysis is designed to support business insights and strategic decisions.
+Each analysis (12 sheets) is designed to support business insights and strategic decisions.

 ---
  ### 🗺️ Sheet 1 – Bangkok Listing Density